jenkinsci/appscan-plugin/README.md

     -   **Test Type:** Select the type of scan to run from the available options.
         -   **Dynamic Analysis (DAST):**
+     	    - **Rescan**:  Select this option to rescan the same application, updating and overwriting the previous scan results with the latest findings.<br>
+              - **Scan ID**: Enter the Scan ID of the parent scan based on the application and technology you selected earlier.
+You can retrieve Scan ID from the AppScan on Cloud/AppScan 360° Server.<br>
+              - **Incremental Scan**: An incremental scan saves time by examining only the changed parts of your application.
+It uses a base scan for comparison and scans only the new data. [ Learn more](https://help.hcl-software.com/appscan/ASoC/Incremental.html).<br>
+	        	- **Base Scan**: Select a base scan from the dropdown.
+Scans are imported from ASoC and listed with their date and time.
             -   **Starting URL**: Enter the URL from where you want the scan to start exploring the site.
             -   **Additional Options**: If selected, the following